 Millions of Americans suffer from chronic facial and neck pain as well as recurrent headaches.
-In many cases, pain or headaches are due to Temporomandibular Disorder, or TMD.
+In many cases, pain or headaches are due to temporomandibular disorder, commonly referred to as TMD.

-Your temporomandibular joints, or jaw joints (known as TMJ), connect your lower jawbone to your skull.
+Your temporomandibular joints, the jaw joints known as TMJ, connect your lower jawbone to your skull.
 As you may imagine, your TMJ gets a lot of use throughout the day as you speak, chew, swallow, and yawn.
-Pain in and around your TMJ can be unpleasant, can cause headaches and may even restrict movement.
+Pain in and around your TMJ can be unpleasant.
+This type of joint pain can cause headaches and may even restrict movement.

 Symptoms of TMD include: